OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/esp32-lcd-library.md

 The screen shots above show examples for
   - State Monitor     (input only, 128 inputs, switches, buttons, ...)
-  - State Controller  (output only, 128 outpus, relais)
+  - State Controller  (output only, 128 outpus, relays)
   - Smoke Detector    (input and output, 16 inputs, 32 outputs, special use case smoke detector)

 For most of the fields the displayed information is the same for all three different I/O-boards, except the port animation is dedicated to the specific I/O.